-More recently a small Italian study found that boswellia extract (FlexiCule) was effective in reducing pain, stiffness and improving walking distance without pain (Minerva Gastroenterologica e Diatelogica, online, Oct 22, 2015).
+A small Italian study found that boswellia extract (FlexiQule) was effective in reducing pain, stiffness and improving walking distance without pain (Minerva Gastroenterologica e Diatelogica, online, Oct 22, 2015).

 A formulation that combined curcumin (the active ingredient in turmeric) and boswellia [CB] was compared to the nonsteroidal anti-inflammatory drug (NSAID) celecoxib (Celebrex).
 In this small study published in Molecular Medicine Reports (Nov., 2013) the authors concluded:

 “The treatment was well tolerated and did not produce any adverse effect in patients, as judged by the vital signs, hemogram, liver and renal function tests.
 The CB [curcumin-boswellia] formulation at 500 mg administered twice a day, was more successful than administering celecoxib 100 mg twice a day for symptom scoring and clinical examination.
 The formulation was found to be safe and no dose-related toxicity was found.”

 Another study of 54 people with osteoarthritis had no comparative arm, so cannot be considered scientifically strong.
 The investigators found, however, that a combination (Movardol) of ginger, Boswellia serrata and n-acetylglucosamine improved function and pain-free walking distance (Bolognesi et al, European Review of Medical and Pharmacological Sciences, Dec.
 2016).
 As in other studies, they reported that these herbs are safe and that the subjects had no major complaints.

 As you discovered, however, boswellia may trigger side effects.
 This compound may cause reflux and symptoms of heartburn.
 Some people lose their appetite as a result.